erjantj/chat-app/readme.md

 Because of periodically refreshing the page to poll for new messages would be very slow and eat lot of internet traffic I used websockets.
 App uses simple websocket server on PHP.
 It provides lighing fast messages delivery and smooth user experience.

 ### Migration
 App supports migrations to easy maintain and scale database.
-Lumen provides out of the box support that.
+Lumen provides out of the box support for that.
 To create new migration run:

 ```